Patent prosecution: Reissue, reexamination and interference

-In some jurisdictions, once a patent is issued, the patent holder may request a "reissue" of the patent to correct mistakes in the issued patent.
-Such "reissue applications" must typically be filed within a particular period of time following issuance of the original patent.
+A re-examination is a proceeding conducted by the patent office after the grant of a patent in which the validity of a patent is re-examined at the request of the patentee or third party, as provided by the applicable law.

+In some countries, a re-examination system is provided as an alternative or complement to the opposition system.
+In comparison to the opposition system, in general, the re‑examination is not time-bound and can be requested during the lifetime of the patent.
+In some countries the re-examination is conducted by a single examiner or the division of the patent office which has granted the patent in the first place, in comparison to a full opposition board in the cases of post-grant oppositions.

+In the United States

 In some jurisdictions, such as the United States, the patent holder may even seek to broaden the scope of the invention defined in the claims by filing a reissue application, although a broadening reissue in the USA must be filed within 2 years from grant.
 Also, in the United States, only the patent holder may file for reissue.
 The case of In Re Tanaka established the principle that a patentee can add narrow dependent claims to an issued patent through the reissue process, because a patent with narrower dependent claims is less subject to invalidation when litigated.
 More usually, however, the patentee must identify errors in the original claims, thereby surrendering some claim scope in return.